HL7/davinci-pct/input/pagecontent/gfe_submission_and_aeob_overview.md

 **MRI Scenario**

-Assumptions:<br>
-• Patient has single commercial insurance coverage and plans to use it.<br>
-• This  is clinically appropriate (Clinical Decision Support [CDS] Score). <br>
-• Service location is known (e.g., address). <br>
-• All providers are in network - PCP, imaging facility, and reading radiologist.<br>
-• While medical management techniques (such as prior authorization) will be included as a disclaimer when applicable in the AEOB returned to the member, the actual process of meeting medical management requirements is separate from the process of creating an AEOB.
-For details, see the Terms and Concepts section of this IG.

 1. Eve Betterhalf sees Dr. Patricia Primary (PCP) at ABC Medical Group on Monday with a prolonged migraine headache lasting over a 4-month period.
 Dr. Primary recommends a brain MRI (CPT 70551).
-2. She  walks to the PCP front desk; they  enter the order into the EMR system and direct the patient to ABC’s Radiology department.
+2. Eve walks to the PCP front desk; they  enter the order into the EMR system and direct the patient to ABC’s Radiology department.
 3. Radiology reviews the order for completeness and accuracy and confirms all needed information is present.
 4. The next day, Eve calls the radiology center (ABC Radiology, NPI - 1234567893) to schedule her brain MRI, CPT 70551, and provide her coverage information, which she plans to use .
-5. The MRI is scheduled for 9 days from today.
+5. The MRI is scheduled for nine days from today.
 The GFE Submit and AEOB process is started if an estimate is wanted or needed.
 6. Optionally, Eve can also login to the Radiology’s site to download the information about her expected services, should she want to request an estimate separately.
 7. The ABC Radiology’s Office Administrator enters the services and coverage information, initiates the process with other potential providers to generate the GFE for the expected charges with the expected billing and diagnostic codes.
 8. This information is sent to the payer.